Ferguson completes move to Bologna from Aberdeen

 "Lewis has been a fantastic player for Aberdeen," said manager Jim Goodwin.
 "He has earned the right to explore other options."

-Ferguson, the son of former Rangers, Heart of Midlothian and Scotland player Derek, was a product of Hamilton Academical's academy before joining Aberdeen in 2018.
+Ferguson, the son of former Rangers, Hearts and Scotland player Derek, was a product of Hamilton Academical's academy before joining Aberdeen in 2018.

 He has made a total of 183 senior club appearances, scoring 37 goals, and been capped four times by his country.